NHSDigital/eps-prescription-tracker-ui/README.md

 export REACT_APP_redirectSignOut=$VITE_redirectSignOut
 ```

-To enable mock auth for the local dev server, we only need the user pool details.
+To enable mock auth and RUM for the local dev server we need some variables from AWS.
 To fetch these, you can use the following AWS CLI commands:

 ```
 export PULL_REQUEST_ID=<PR NUMBER BY ITSELF>